Jill Hazelbaker

 Jill Hazelbaker (born 1981) is a communications executive, political campaign spokesperson and campaign staff member primarily for candidates of the Republican Party in the United States.
 She was the national communications director for John McCain's presidential campaign.
-She has since worked for Google and is currently Senior Vice President of Marketing and Public Affairs at Uber.
+She has since worked for Google and is currently Chief Marketing Officer and Senior Vice President, Communications & Public Policy at Uber.
 Fortune magazine included her in their 2020 '40 Under 40' listing under the technology category.

 Early life and education

 A native of Salem, Oregon, Hazelbaker attended the University of Oregon, studying Political Science while she worked for the school newspaper, Oregon Daily Emerald.
 While a student, Hazelbaker had a congressional internship in Washington, D.C. for Rep. Greg Walden, an Oregon Republican.

 Political campaign work

 In 2002, she worked on Sen. Gordon Smith's 2002 re-election campaign.
 In 2004, she worked to help Republican Jim Zupancic in his campaign against U.S. Rep. Darlene Hooley, which led to a short stint at the New York-based consulting firm Mercury Consulting.